×

 We asked retirees if they have access to good medical care in Malaysia.
 They wrote:

 "There are six major private Medical Speciality Clinics/Hospitals in Kuching with covering from orthopedics, cancer, to heart and diabetes.
 Lots of private neighborhood GP's, diagnostic clinics, inexpensive dental and optometric services.
 There are plans for a Gerontology Training Medical School (Malaysia's population is aging), and a Tropical Medicine Research Center).
-Most practitioners are trained in UK, Australia, US or Japan," said a retiree who moved to Kuching, Malaysia.
+Most practitioners are trained in UK, Australia, US or Japan," commented one retiree living in Kuching, Malaysia.

 View More Answers